The University of Southern Mississippi Honors College has three of a kind among its freshman class of 2013.

 Honors College Dean David R. Davies said the triplets represent the diverse range of interests Honors College students bring to Southern Miss.
 “Olivia, Rachel, and Ross are not only accomplished in academics, but have worked in extracurricular activities ranging from robotics to wide-ranging service projects,” he said.
 “We’re absolutely thrilled to have them at Southern Miss.”

 Paris-Harbison said Rachel is “quiet, studious and driven,” trying to learn Japanese and planning to study abroad, while Olivia, a yoga enthusiast who fell for the university’s “Southern charm” is more outgoing with plans to major in graphic arts.
-Ross, she said, is an avid reader who likes to play chess, golf and write short stories.
+She describes Ross as an avid reader who likes to play chess, golf and write short stories.